re-nft/cryptopunks/README.md

 - When clicking on a punk, shows a card.
 This card has details about the punk.
 The owner can set the description of the punk.
 You can also see provenance history of the punk there.
 You can also see if the punk is being gifted to someone right now

+## Services

+- subgraph
+  - pull all cryptopunks curently gifted to someone
+- pull all cryptopunks (there is an image).
+There should be an API, too

 ## Comms